 An upward-looking 150 kHz narrow-band acoustic Doppler current profiler was operating in Terra Nova Bay (Ross Sea, Antarctica) from 5 February 2000 to 16 January 2001 to monitor the marine currents.
 The instrument was configured to sample the upper 160 m of the water column with a time resolution of 1 hour.
-Despite the experimental setup was not specifically designed, the analysis of the acoustic Doppler current profiler ancillary data provided useful information on the diel vertical migration of zooplankton.
-Time frequency analysis was performed on the mean backscatter strength time series by using a 240 h-wide window moving at 1 day step.
+Despite the fact that the experimental setup was not specifically designed to assess zooplankton and fish distribution and behaviour, the analysis of the Acoustic Doppler Current Profiler ancillary data provided useful information on the diel vertical migration of potential acoustic target.
+Time frequency analysis was performed on the mean backscatter strength time series by using a 240 hwide window moving at 1 day step.
 Assuming that the 24 hour period peak is associated with the zooplankton diel vertical migration, the amplitude of the power spectral energy on this band was extracted from each spectrum and the time series of amplitudes analyzed.
 The migration signal was very weak during the summer period, from December to January, while it became well evident both at the beginning and at the end of the polar night.
 Particularly, the results show four "migratory blooms": the first one occurring at the end of August and the others about every three weeks.
 The last bloom was at the end of October.
 The early occurrence of the first episode indicates that in the polynya, where the sun light penetration into the water is not prevented by the sea ice, the primary productivity occurs in advance.
 Daily migration was found in good relation with the solar cycle, while it was not with the moon phase.
 Moreover, the migration patterns in the upper and the lower layers showed significant differences.

-Due to the lack of contemporary in-situ net samples, results are more qualitative than quantitative, nonetheless, demonstrate the skill of the method to extract relevant information even when applied to data of a non-devoted low-resolution system.
+Due to the lack of contemporary in-situ net samples, results are more qualitative than quantitative, nonetheless, demonstrate the skill of the method to extract relevant information even when applied to data obtained from a non-devoted low-resolution system.
 This could be of particular interest in polar areas where it is difficult to perform a continuous biological monitoring, but long time series of acoustic Doppler current profiler data may be available.

-Keywords ADCP, polynya, spectral analysis, zooplankton migration, Antarctica, Ross Sea, Terra Nova Bay
+Keywords: ADCP, polynya, spectral analysis, zooplankton migration, Antarctica, Ross Sea, Terra Nova Bay